-When working on or within the traditional territory of a First Nation there is protocol to follow.
-It can be customary between one First Nation and another to acknowledge the host First Nation Peoples and their traditional territory at the outset of any meeting.
-The long struggle by First Nations for respect has been tough, but through it all this basic protocol has survived and thrived.
+It can be customary between one First Nation and another to acknowledge the host Nation Peoples and their traditional territory at the outset of any meeting.
+The long struggle by First Nations to maintain traditions has been tough, but through it all this basic protocol has survived and thrived.

 Protocol on First Nation's Traditional Territory